An Introduction to Children's Ministry

 Chapter 7: Budget

-A good rule of thumb is to budget about $75 a year per child for operating expenses (Chromey, 1995; add a little for inflation).
+A good rule of thumb is to budget about $115 a year per child for operating expenses (Chromey, 1995, adjusted for inflation to 2015).
 Start-up costs are substantial, especially for setting up a nursery and preschool.

-Some congregations may want to conduct fund-raisers just for children's ministry.
-It may be helpful to have another volunteer to coordinate the budgeting and fund-raising.
-Under no circumstances should children's ministry be given low priority in a church budget.
+Some congregations may want to conduct fundraisers just for children’s ministry.
+It may be helpful to have another volunteer to coordinate the budgeting and fundraising.
+Children’s ministry should always be given high priority in a church budget.
 Children are the future of the church.
-Leading them to Christ is top priority!
+Helping them grow in Christ is top priority!

 Chapter 8: Reaching Our Children